spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-grafana.md

 Name | Description
 -----|----------
 `matrix_prometheus_enabled`|[Prometheus](https://prometheus.io) is a time series database.
 It holds all the data we're going to talk about.
-`matrix_prometheus_node_exporter_enabled`|[Node Exporter](https://prometheus.io/docs/guides/node-exporter/) is an addon of sorts to Prometheus that collects generic system information such as CPU, memory, filesystem, and even system temperatures
+`prometheus_node_exporter_enabled`|[Node Exporter](https://prometheus.io/docs/guides/node-exporter/) is an addon of sorts to Prometheus that collects generic system information such as CPU, memory, filesystem, and even system temperatures
 `matrix_prometheus_postgres_exporter_enabled`|[Postgres Exporter](configuring-playbook-prometheus-postgres.md) is an addon of sorts to expose Postgres database metrics to Prometheus.
 `matrix_prometheus_nginxlog_exporter_enabled`|[NGINX Log Exporter](configuring-playbook-prometheus-nginxlog.md) is an addon of sorts to expose NGINX logs to Prometheus.
 `matrix_grafana_enabled`|[Grafana](https://grafana.com/) is the visual component.
 It shows (on the `stats.<your-domain>` subdomain) the dashboards with the graphs that we're interested in